About the Images

 The photographs are organized according to themes.
 The boundaries between these themes are fluid and overlap.

-The viewer’s presence is implied in the scenes that draw on familiar motifs – empty streets, forests, scenes viewed through windows, night scenes etc - whose essence persist in our collective memory, not necessarily as particular remembered places, but as familiar images that can be suggestive of other paths.
-They are complex physical and psychic spaces that can be sinister or enticing, sombre, often simultaneously, and that are metaphors for isolation, silence, solitude, menace or nostalgia.
+The viewer’s presence is implied in the scenes that draw on familiar motifs – empty streets, forests, scenes viewed through windows, night scenes etc - whose essence persist in our collective memory, not necessarily as actual places, but as familiar images that can be suggestive of other paths.
+They are spaces that can be sinister or enticing, sombre or luminous, often simultaneously, and that are metaphors for isolation, silence, solitude, menace or nostalgia.

 Open Spaces, Radiance, Dreamscape